1. What’s the source of the turmoil?

 2. How did Romania get here?

-After the end of communism, Romania set itself on a path to democracy and a free market economy, but progress has been spotty.
-The country has had 15 prime ministers during that time, with only two -- Adrian Nastase and Calin Popescu-Tariceanu -- serving their full four-year terms.
+After the end of communism, the Black Sea nation set itself on a path to democracy and a free market economy, but progress has been spotty.
+Romania has had 15 prime ministers during that time, with only two -- Adrian Nastase and Calin Popescu-Tariceanu -- serving their full four-year terms.
 Infighting has often toppled governments, including two in 2017.
 But there has also been a large helping of scandal.
 A fatal fire at a nightclub in 2015 brought down Premier Victor Ponta after it emerged that local officials had been bribed to look the other way on safety violations.
 The last three governments have been overshadowed by the legal and political dramas surrounding Dragnea.

 3. Have there been periods of stability?

 The times of least upheaval in Romania coincided with its joining the North Atlantic Treaty Organization and the EU, when politicians were focused on common aims.
 The drive to EU accession, achieved in 2007, was especially beneficial in helping build public institutions and civil society.
 Still, lingering concerns over graft -- coupled with chaotic fiscal policy -- have kept Romania out of the passport-free Schengen travel area and slowed its adoption of the euro common currency, which now looks unlikely before 2024.
 The country’s 20 million people haven’t been patient: Despite improving economic conditions, hundreds of thousands have emigrated west, mostly to Spain, Italy and the U.K.

 4. What brought down the government?